mim1q/mods-wiki/docs/minecells/updating.md

 /// info | As a server administrator

 1. Navigate to your server's root folder
-2. Open the world directory
+2. Open the `world` directory
-3. Delete the directories, like in step 4. above
+3. Delete the necessary dimension directories, like in step 4. above

 If only one of the players is experiencing issues related to dimension teleportation etc. you can wipe only their data by using the `/minecells:clear_data <player>` command